-Medical Device manufacturers are grappling with disruptions to their businesses as a result of the coronavirus pandemic, with many experiencing adverse impact to their supply chain and operations, their financial expectations and emergency response plans.
-The need for production to be at full capacity remains as manufacturers try to balance between keeping employees and their families safe, whilst meeting unprecedented demand from customers at the same time.
+Medical Device manufacturers are grappling with disruptions to their businesses as a result of the coronavirus pandemic.
+Many are experiencing adverse impact to their supply chain and operations, financial expectations and emergency response plans.
+The need for production to be at full capacity remains as manufacturers try to balance employee/family safety, while also meeting unprecedented customer demands.
 While many industries have implemented a ‘work from home’ policy and process, production teams are not able to work remotely or exercise social distancing.

 Medical device manufacturers work in an essential infrastructure industry – vital technology that helps sustain and save human lives.
-But even manufacturing at 110% production cannot keep up with current demand due to COVID-19 since the safety of their production teams remain a priority.
+But even production rates of 110% cannot keep up with current demand since the safety of their production teams remain a priority.
 A potential solution would be to ‘widen’ global production lines by including other medical device manufacturers, especially those with products nearing the completion of their regulatory approval process.

 “Medical device makers can more easily make changes to existing products, such as changes to suppliers or materials, to help address current manufacturing limitations or supply shortages.
 Other manufacturers, such as auto makers, can more easily re-purpose production lines to help increase supply.
 Hospitals and other healthcare providers can re-purpose machines they have now to serve as ventilators.”

 Acceleration of regulatory approval process for new diagnostics products for SARS-coV-2 and therapies for COVID-19 will increase the supply of essential medical devices to our already stretched healthcare supply chain.
-As an industry, we must rise to meet the unprecedented demand for medical devices from healthcare providers worldwide that are fighting this pandemic on the frontline.
+As an industry, we must rise to meet the unprecedented demand for medical devices from healthcare providers worldwide fighting the pandemic on the front-line.
 Along with the FDA’s recent approvals of COVID-19 diagnostic kits, we welcome the EU Commission’s postponement of Medical Device Regulations (MDR) which is expected to relieve pressure for key Medical Device manufacturers.